-These treatments are not licensed for use in reproductive medicine.
-As with all medical interventions they carry risks and potential side effects.
-You should make sure you are told about all these.
-You should only receive treatment after giving fully informed consent.
+These treatments are not licensed for use in fertility treatment.
+As with all medicines, they carry risks and potential side effects and your clinic should tell you about them.
+You should only have treatment after giving fully informed consent.

-Corticosteroids are a type of drug (a synthetic hormone) that can suppress immune responses, and are routinely used in the treatment of arthritis, asthma and other autoimmune disorders.
+Corticosteroids are a type of drug that can suppress immune responses, and are routinely used in the treatment of arthritis, asthma and other autoimmune disorders.

-However, there is no proven advantage in using steroids in the first three months of pregnancy, and the risks to you and your baby outweigh any possible benefits.
-The National Teratology Information Service recommends that pregnant women avoid all drugs at this stage unless they are likely to benefit your health.
+There is no proven advantage in using steroids in the first three months of pregnancy, and the risks to you and your baby outweigh any possible benefits.
+Medical guidelines recommend that pregnant women avoid all drugs at this stage unless they are likely to benefit your health.

-A clinical trial in Canada tested the effect of giving pregnant women, who had previously suffered two or more unexplained miscarriages, a corticosteroid (prednisone).
-The study found that prednisone didn´t prevent miscarriage, and increased the risk of high blood pressure, diabetes and premature birth.
+A clinical trial in Canada tested the effect of giving pregnant women who had previously suffered two or more unexplained miscarriages a corticosteroid called prednisone.
+The study found that prednisone didn’t prevent miscarriage, and increased the risk of high blood pressure, diabetes and premature birth.

 Intravenous immunoglobulin (IVIg)

-IVIg is made from antibodies extracted from the blood plasma of many different donors.
-It is mainly given by intravenous drip as a treatment for immune deficiencies and autoimmune diseases.
+IVIg is made from antibodies and is usually given by intravenous drip as a treatment for immune deficiencies and autoimmune diseases.

-- IVIg contains antibodies.
-During pregnancy, antibodies cross the placenta into the bloodstream of the fetus.
-Therefore, in theory, IVIg antibodies could enter the fetal bloodstream, where they might react against some of the baby´s cells.
+It is also possible that, antibodies from IVIg may cross the placenta into the bloodstream of the fetus during pregnancy, where they might react against some of the baby’s cells.
 However, this has not been seen in practice.